What is Ripple? A Beginners Guide

 Ripple has its native currency called XRP.
 XRP is referred to as a bridge currency as it does not discriminate between other cryptocurrencies or traditional fiat currencies.
 This makes exchanging one currency for another extremely simple.
 The XRP ledger allows only pre-approved miners to validate transactions.
 There are 100 billion XRP in existence, all of which were pre-mined and distributed through giveaways.
 Out of the 100 billion XRP in existence, almost 47.5 billion are in circulation while the rest are in the custody of Ripple Labs.
 The XRP stored with Ripple Labs are released periodically as per demand and supply.

 RippleNet is Ripple's currency exchange and remittance system, which helps carry out secure, frictionless cross-border payments.
-RippleNet has partnered with payment processors, banks, and financial institutions, totaling over 200 partners.
+RippleNet has partnered with payment processors, banks, and financial institutions, totalling over 200 partners.
 These partnerships make Ripple the world's most accessible payments network.
 Ripple's partnerships with financial institutions are critical to RippleNet's adoption.
 Financial institutions have stayed away from blockchain technology.
 However, they see Ripplenet as a project that helps with cross-border remittances.

 Major financial institutions that have partnered with Ripplenet are: